-- By the way, in addition to David Giacalone from the Stockade, and Mary Ann and Carmella Ruscitto of East Front Street, also speaking in support of bringing Lady Liberty back to Liberty Park was Jim Wilson, a 93-year old WWII vet who is “Mr. Veteran” to many people here in Schenectady County, and who for many years organizaed re-dedication ceremonies at Liberty Park for the Replica.
+- By the way, in addition to David Giacalone from the Stockade, and Mary Ann and Carmella Ruscitto of East Front Street, also speaking in support of bringing Lady Liberty back to Liberty Park was Jim Wilson, a 90-year old WWII vet who is “Mr. Veteran” to many people here in Schenectady County, and who for many years organizaed re-dedication ceremonies at Liberty Park for the Replica.

 . . share this post with this short URL: https://tinyurl.com/TimelessLiberty